 One of the latest popular trends in interior design are media feature walls, often just called media walls.
 But what is a media wall, and how can you build one in your home?
 Read on to find out.

 Whilst having a feature wall feels like something that’s been around forever, media walls are rather more of a recent trend in home interior design.
 The idea behind it all is to devote a space to house all your media in order to create a centrepiece that captures people’s main focus as they enter the room.
 In its simplest form, a media wall is just the wall in your living room or lounge that you have your TV mounted on.
-However, for the best results many take the idea much further by creating elaborately bespoke stud wall frameworks in which to hide cables, house integrated storage space such as shelves, cupboards and drawers, and incorporate appliances such as an electric fire.
+However, for the best results many take the idea much further by creating elaborately bespoke stud wall frameworks in which to hide cables, house integrated storage space such as shelves, cupboards and drawers, and incorporate appliances such as a media wall electric fire.

 But what do you need to consider before getting started on such a project?

 When it comes to your television, size matters!
 After all, if you are integrating storage into the framework of your media wall, it’s likely you’ll want your TV centred, with the shelves, cupboards and drawers either above, below, either side, or even all around.
 This in turn means you’re only going to have a certain space to play with in the centre for your television.
 If you’re planning to upgrade to a bigger TV in the future, you may want to think about doing this sooner rather than later, or alternatively decide on a size and factor this into your design.

 Next, ask yourself what peripheral devices you have such as games consoles, set top boxes or speaker systems that you’ll need to accommodate a space for in your media wall.
 You might place games consoles on a shelf to the side of your TV or perhaps in a cupboard underneath, whatever you choose don’t forget to consider cables, which brings us onto our next point.